vikian050194/warp/README.md

 **warp** is Google Chrome extension for rapid jump to required bookmark.

+You can take a look at [list of questions and problems](./QA.md) that I faced during development.

 ## Motivation

 It's a bit strange, but I did not found Google Chrome extension that can do something like "Ctrl+P" in VS Code or "Ctrl+T" in Slack.
 OK, I just will make it by my own.
-You can take a look at [list of questions and problems](./QA.md) that I faced during development.

 UPD: There are few competitors, but all of them (that I have tested) have a bit different features, restrictions and main goal. **warp** will evolve further.

 ## Requirements

-Developed and tested on `Version 109.0.5414.119 (Official Build) (64-bit)`
+Developed and tested on `Version 115.0.5790.170 (Official Build) (64-bit)`

 ## Installation